tusharnn4/cloudformation-scripts/README.md

 # cloudformation-scripts
-This repository holds all the cloud formation scripts created which couldn't find on the internet
+This repository holds all the cloud formation scripts created which might be helpful.